home-assistant/home-assistant.io/source/_integrations/update.markdown

 Update entities are here to be consumed and provided by other integrations and are are not designed to be created manually directly.

-This page, therefore, does not provide in instruction on how to create update entities.
-Please see the ["Update" category](/integrations/#updates) on the integrations page to find integration offering update capabilities.
+This page, therefore, does not provide instructions on how to create update entities.
+Please see the ["Updates" category](/integrations/#updates) on the integrations page to find integration offering update entities.

 </div>